deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 ### Task 17.
 Network Threat Protection

-We recommended disabling it.
+We recommended disabling the task.
 If you need to enable the task for some reason, configure it independently to avoid affecting Deckhouse performance.

 If the task is enabled and its negative impact on Deckhouse is detected, disable the task by executing the command below: